brianjhuang/CryptoWho/README.md

 ```
 . ~/.bash_profile

+# Note Mac Users using zsh shell users should do this in .zshrc
+. ~/.zsh_profile
 ```

 This can be anywhere, but we've put ours at the very bottom.
 Use the following command to enter your `.bashrc`.

 ```
 nano .bashrc
+# Note Mac Users using zsh shell users should do this
+nano .zshrc
 ```

 Now within Python you can access your API key by doing the following:
 ```